 Our academic program is rigorous.
 Expect to work hard and be challenged.
 But there’s no need to stress, because we offer a supportive and collaborative environment.
-Your professors, fellow engineering students and ONU alumni will become your friends and family.
-They will help you succeed and open doors for you.
+Your professors and fellow engineering students will become your friends and family.
+They will help yousucceed and open doors for you.

 Upon graduation, you’ll become an ambassador for the engineering profession – ready to have a positive impact on young people and to change the world!

 Local school children claim it’s THE best day of the entire school year.
 And you’ll help plan it!
 STEM Day is a fun-filled day of interactive engineering projects facilitated by ONU engineering students.
 School children get to do cool things like creating batterypowered hovercrafts and designing trusses from spaghetti.
 As an engineering education major, you’ll play a lead role in STEM Day – developing hands-on activities to get fourth-, fifth- and sixth-graders excited about engineering.

 ONU started the first – and only – undergraduate chapter of the American Society for Engineering Education (ASEE).
 Members of this group participate in professional development conferences, host social activities, and participate in STEM outreach programs.

 The best aspect of the engineering education program is its diversity.
 I took mechanical, electrical and civil engineering and computer science classes the entire four years as well as math and education classes.
 It taught me how to be a strong learner who could master a new subject in a short time.
 It also provided me with the opportunity to pursue a large variety of careers.